CiscoDevNet/FMCAnsible/samples/docs/operations/create_extended_access_list_model.md

 ## Description
 **Retrieves, deletes, creates, or modifies the Extended Access List associated with the specified ID.
 If no ID is specified, retrieves list of all Extended Access List. _Check the response section for applicable examples (if any)._**

-**An access control list (ACL) consists of one or more access control entries (ACE) that collectively define the network traffic profile.
-Extended Access Control List identifies traffic based on source and destination address and ports.
-Supports IPv4 and IPv6 addresses, which you can mix in a given rule.**

 ## Data Parameters Example
 | Parameter | Value |
 | --------- | -------- |